What is VAT?

 Setting up VAT Services on Amazon

-There are 4 actions which you should take before you begin filing via VAT Services on Amazon:
+There are four actions that you should take before you begin filing through VAT Services on Amazon:

 You are now all ready.
 You just need to complete your routine monthly procedures in order to submit your VAT filings every month.
-Find out more about the recommended monthly procedures here.
+For more information about the recommended monthly procedures, go to Product Tax File.

 What does the tax agent do once your VAT filings have been generated?